istio/istio.io/content/en/docs/setup/install/operator/index.md

 $ istioctl experimental profile dump
 {{< /text >}}

+To view a subset of the entire configuration, you can pass the `--config-path` flag, which selects only the portion of the configuration under the given path:

+{{< text bash >}}
+$ istioctl experimental profile dump --config-path trafficManagement.components.pilot
+{{< /text >}}

 ## Install a different profile

 Other Istio configuration profiles can be installed in a cluster using this command:

 {{< text bash >}}
-$ istioctl experimental manifest apply --set profile=default
+$ istioctl experimental manifest apply --set profile=demo
 {{< /text >}}

-In the example above, `default` is one of the profile names from the output of the `istioctl profile list` command.
+In the example above, `demo` is one of the profile names from the output of the `istioctl profile list` command.

 ## Display the profiles list